-To define a target for the extracted and transformed data, repeat steps 1 to 8 for the target database.
+To define a target for the extracted and transformed data, repeat steps 1 to 7 for the target connection in a different database.

-- After you define the source and target connections, they appear in Repository > Metadata > Db Connections with the names you designated (in this case, DB_SRC and DB_TGT).
-Talend Open Studio for Data Integration appends "0.1" to the names.
+- After you define the source and target connections, they appear in Repository > Metadata > Db Connections with the names you designated.

-To select the data from your source database that you want to transform, right-click DB_SRC and select Retrieve Schema.
+To select the data from your source database that you want to transform, right-click the Connection Name and select Retrieve Schema.

 A job contains details that Talend Open Studio for Data Integration needs to execute the ETL workflow.